partokarwat/partokarwat.com/content/post/google-io-2017.md

 ## Using Design Sprints to increase cross-functional collaboration

+## Best practices to improve sign-in, payments, and forms in your apps

 ## Prototyping to Production: Bridging the Gap with a Common Tool

 ## Android meets TensorFlow: how to accelerate your app with AI